Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - By migrating the database to an AWS Storage Gateway

 **Explanation:**
-"By migrating the database to an Amazon RDS instance" is correct.
+By migrating the database to an Amazon RDS instance is correct.
 RDS automates management, reducing costs.
-"By migrating the database to an EC2 instance" is incorrect; it requires manual management.
+By migrating the database to an EC2 instance is incorrect; it requires manual management.
-"By migrating the database to a Docker container" is incorrect; it does not reduce costs.
+By migrating the database to a Docker container is incorrect; it does not reduce costs.
-"By migrating the database to an AWS Storage Gateway" is incorrect; Storage Gateway is for hybrid storage.
+By migrating the database to an AWS Storage Gateway is incorrect; Storage Gateway is for hybrid storage.

 ---